AhmedTohamy01/React-Typescript-Countries-Dashboard/README.md

 # Live Demo

-***Take a look on the live version here:*** https://countries-dashboard-sigma.vercel.app/ :octocat: :heart_eyes:
+***Take a look on the live version here:*** https://react-typescript-countries-dashboard.vercel.app/ :octocat: :heart_eyes:

 # Technology Used

 I have built this project using the following tools & techniques:
 - React.JS
+- Typescript
 - React Hooks.
-- useState.
-- useContext.
 - Compound Components.
 - JSX.
 - Material UI.
 - VSCode.
-- StandardJS

 # How To Use